 I think by now you got that the only way you can become a great shooter is through extensive practice.
 No shooter became amazing overnight.
 Repetition and muscle memory are essential, and to work efficiently on your shot here are a few remaining quick tips.

 You now have all the keys to become an absolutely dominant player on the offensive end.
 Remember that all great things come to those who work hard for it.
 Practice, monitor your progression, seek guidance from coaches or teammates and analyze your shot as well as other player’s.

-If you liked that article, do not hesitate to share it with your brick shooting friends and teammates.
+If you liked that article, do not hesitate to share it with your brick shooting friends and teammates who want to become better basketball players.
 You can also leave a comment below if this helped you improve your game, it would be much appreciated!